-Integrated – Graphics built into the motherboard where no add-in card is used.
-You’ll find these built into most ‘standard’ laptops and computers, they are a cost-effective model but cannot be easily upgraded.
+Integrated: Graphics built into the motherboard where no add-in card is used.
+You’ll find these built into most ‘standard’ laptops and desktop PCs.
+They’re a cost-effective model but because they are ‘fixed’ they cannot be easily upgraded.

-Discrete – An add-in graphics card that is installed on to the motherboard as an extra component.
-Ideal for those wanting to modify their system by upgrading the graphics cards.
+Discrete: An add-in graphics card that is installed on to the motherboard as an extra component.
+This type is ideal for those wanting to modify their system by upgrading the graphics card at a later date.

-You can expand your PC internally by adding additional cards.
-Over the years graphics expansion slots have changed significantly from PCI (Peripheral Component Interconnect), AGP (Accelerated Graphics Port) to the latest PCI-E (Gen1/2/3) (PCI-Express) which offer the best bandwidth.
+You can expand your PC by adding additional cards internally.
+Over the years graphics expansion slots have changed significantly from PCI (Peripheral Component Interconnect), AGP (Accelerated Graphics Port) to the PCI-e (Gen1/2/3) (PCI-express) which offer the best bandwidth.

 Gaming and Editing

-Graphics Cards are not just useful for gamers, discrete graphics cards can also significantly help users of photo and video editing programs as they will improve the speed in which images can be rendered as well as help users of high-def screens.
+Graphics cards are not just useful for gamers.
+Discrete graphics cards can also significantly improve quality of experience for users of photo and video editing programs as they will improve the speed in which images can be rendered.

-Graphics cards can support multiple monitors, however the number is determined by the GPU and the number of outputs available.
-Check with the individual graphics card to find out how many monitors it supports.
+Graphics cards can support multiple monitors.
+However the number is determined by the GPU and the number of outputs available.
+Check the specs of each individual graphics card to find out how many monitors it could support.

 Graphics cards can be connected to a monitor via a number of output options.
-You’ll need to buy a video card that matches a port on your monitor.
-Many video cards will have at least two or three ports with some supporting four or more.
+You’ll need to go for a video card that matches a port on your monitor.
+Many video cards will have at least two or three ports, with some available which can support more.

-VGA (Video Graphics Array) 15pin analogue connection also known as D-Sub- This is the earliest video connector and so is the least efficient.
+VGA (Video Graphics Array): 15pin analogue connection (also known as D-Sub).
+This is the earliest video connector and so is now the least efficient.
 VGA ports work well enough but other ports provide a better video quality.

-DVI (Digital Visual Interface) – DVI-I (carries analogue and digital signals) and DVI-D (Carries Digital signals only)- DVI tends to be found on most flat panel monitors, so is a useful link between card and screen.
+DVI (Digital Visual Interface): DVI-I (carries analogue and digital signals) and DVI-D (Carries Digital signals only).
+DVI tends to be found on most flat panel monitors, so it’s a useful link between card and screen.

-HDMI – HDMI is one of the more popular connections due to its speed and versatility.
+HDMI: This is one of the most frequently used connections due to its speed and versatility.
 HDMI will carry both video and audio signal.

-DisplayPort –The connection is becoming much more popular, and will be been seen in the new generation of monitors.
-It can carry video, audio and other forms of data.
+DisplayPort: This type of connection is becoming much more popular, and can be been seen in the new generation of monitors.
+It carries video and audio plus other forms of data.

-As with many components style and design of a graphics card can be important.
-If you happen to be short of room in your PC there are slim line options as well as full size components.
+As with many components, the aesthetics (the style and design) of a graphics card can be important to users – particularly gamers.
+And, if you happen to be short of room in your PC, there are slimline options available, as well as the usual full-sized components.

-ATX / Full height – this is essentially the fully sized card / bracket for standard desktop without space issues.
+ATX / Full Height: This is essentially the fully sized card / bracket for standard desktop PCs without space issues.

-Low Profile – half height graphics card slimmer than the ATX style and will accept a smaller bracket often used in HTPC
+Low Profile: Half height graphics cards slimmer than the ATX style, and which will accept a smaller bracket often used in HTPC.